bboreham/weave/docs/ipam.md

 than required, but this is innoccuous and it keeps things simple.
 It is possible for nothing to happen, e.g. if everyone else has disconnected.
 We could have a timer to re-consider things.

+The operation to Split() one space into two, to give space to another Peer, is conceptually simple but the implementation is fiddly to maintain the various lists and limits within MutableSpace.
+Perhaps a different free-list implementation would make this easier.